-Why?
+Why might an unfaithful spouse openly refuse to end an affair?
 Perhaps the marriage has deeper, long-standing problems and the unfaithful spouse feels ignored or unloved.
 Perhaps the unfaithful spouse believes they are truly “in love” with their affair partner.
 Perhaps the unfaithful spouse enjoys the sexual or emotional excitement they get from the affair, and likes having their “pick” of two people.
 There are all kinds of reasons a married person may cling to an affair.

-“Where is my husband /wife?
+“Where is my husband / wife?
 Are they with the other person?
 Are they having sex right now?
 Are they talking about me?
 What are they saying?
 Is my partner falling in love with the other person?
 Is my marriage over?
 How can I win my spouse back?
 How can I be better or sexier than the affair partner?
 What’s happening?”

 Few people are equipped to live with this kind of uncertainty, anxiety, and loss of power and dignity.
 Few spouses do well when pressured to “compete” with their spouse’s affair partner.
-In fact, living in this state is the exact opposite of everything marriage should be.

 In fact, living like this is the opposite of what married life should be like

 Moreover, allowing an unfaithful spouse to continue in an affair – an allowance almost always made from a position of powerlessness and desperation – sets a dangerous precedent in the marriage, one that can lead to all kinds of unforeseen consequences down the road.